West African Vodún: Demographics

 About 17% of the population of Benin, some 1.6 million people, follow Vodun.
 (This does not count other traditional religions in Benin.)
 In addition, many of the 41.5% of the population that refer to themselves as "Christian" practice a syncretized religion, not dissimilar from Haitian Vodou or Brazilian Candomblé; indeed, many of them are descended from freed Brazilian slaves who settled on the coast near Ouidah.

 In Togo, about half the population practices indigenous religions, of which Vodun is by far the largest, with some 2.5 million followers; there may be another million Vodunists among the Ewe of Ghana, as 13% of the total Ghana population of 20 million are Ewe and 38% of Ghanaians practice traditional religion.
 According to census data, about 14 million people practice traditional religion in Nigeria, most of whom are Yoruba practicing Ifá, but no specific breakdown is available.

 Although initially present only among West Africans, Vodún is now followed by people of many races, ethnicities, nationalities, and classes.
-Foreigners who come for initiation are predominantly from the United States; many of them have already explored African diasporic traditions like Haitian Vodou, Santería, or Candomblé, or alternatively Western esoteric religions such as Wicca.
+Foreigners who come for initiation are predominantly from the United States; many of them have already explored African diasporic traditions such as Haitian Vodou, Santería, or Candomblé, or alternatively Western esoteric religions such as Wicca.
 Many of the spiritual tourists who arrived in West Africa had little or no Fon or French, nor an understanding of the region's cultural and social norms.
 Some of these foreigners seek initiation so that they can initiate others as a source of revenue.